Kosciach/Kosciach/README.md

 🎓 I have finished IT school.<br>
 📅 I work with unity everyday.<br>
 👨‍💻 I have been making games for around 2years.
 First with html,css,js then ct.js and now with unity.<br>
-📤 Few of my games are available on my itch.io profile.
+📤 Few of my games are available on my itch.io profile.<br>
-🎮 I like to participate in gamejams.
+🎮 I really like to take part in gamejams.

 ---